eikendev/hackenv/README.md

 ## 📄&nbsp;Usage

 First, make sure you have the [required dependencies](#dependencies) installed.
-Also, you will need to [setup a bridge interface](https://jamielinux.com/docs/libvirt-networking-handbook/bridged-network.html). hackenv will expect this interface to named `virbr0`, but you can adjust this using the command options.
+Also, you will need to [setup a bridge interface](https://jamielinux.com/docs/libvirt-networking-handbook/bridged-network.html); see below for how to do that with [virsh](https://www.libvirt.org/manpages/virsh.html). hackenv will expect this interface to named `virbr0`, but you can adjust this using the command options.

 Then, download an image using `hackenv get`.